strohs/webassembly-minesweeper/README.md

 Rust performs the game logic and maintains game state, while Javascript does the event handling and rendering of the game's UI elements to a 2D canvas.

-Admittedly, minesweeper is not the most demanding of games, and definitely overkill for wasm's performance improvements.
-Nonetheless, it was a great learning experience into the basics of WebAssembly with Rust.

 ![screenshot](./screenshot.png "Minesweeper Screenshot")